Alfred I. du Pont: Death and legacy

+In February 2025, the Florida Supreme Court declined to hear a dispute.
+The decision let stand a 2024 ruling by the Florida 5th District Court of Appeal.
+That appellate decision affirmed that Delaware Attorney General Kathy Jennings has standing to sue over alleged violations of a 1980 agreement.

 The trust was valued at $72.5 million in 1939; $2 billion in 1981; $4.5 billion in 2006.

 Unlike most of his family members, du Pont was not buried at the family's Du Pont de Nemours Cemetery.
 He is interred, along with his wife and brother-in-law, in a large mausoleum on the grounds of the Alfred I. duPont Hospital for Children, one of the first projects created with his trust.

 Both Nemours and Epping Forest have been restored to their original splendor.
 A public school in Jacksonville, the Alfred I. duPont Middle School, is located not far from his Epping Forest estate.

 Alfred du Pont was designated a Great Floridian by the Florida Department of State in the Great Floridians 2000 Program.
 A plaque attesting to the honor is located at the entry gate to the Epping Forest estate in Jacksonville.

+An elementary school along the Concord Pike north of Wilmington, the Alfred I. duPont School was named in his honor, and opened in 1937, shortly after his death.
+This later grew to be the Alfred I. duPont School District (Alfred I. duPont Special School District after 1968), and helped open a number of schools now in the Brandywine School District, including Brandywine High School and Concord High School.
+This district was dissolved in 1978 due to federal order.

 The World War II Liberty Ship SS Alfred I. Dupont was named in his honor.